msom/esocorpus/README.md

   - Justinus Andreas Kerner
     - The seeress of Prevorst (1829) from the  [Internet Archive](https://archive.org/details/seeressofprevors00kern)
   - Andrew Jackson Davis
-    - The Principles of Nature (1847) from the [Internet Archive](https://archive.org/details/principlesofnatu00davi)
+    - The Principles of Nature (1847) from the [Ghostcircle](http://www.ghostcircle.com/wp-content/uploads/2014/08/Andrew-Jackson-Davis-Principles-Of-Nature.doc)
   - Louis Alphonse Cahagnet
     - The Celestial Telegraph (1855) from the [Internet Archive](https://archive.org/details/celestialtelegra00caha/page/n411/mode/2up)